The Cultural Hub at Tom Davies Square — SudburyCIA

 Square feet — main floor

-2% of total cultural space
+Small portion of total space

 Section 03 — The build cost